jonaskello/tslint-immutable/README.md

 point.x = 99; // <- No object mutation allowed.
 ```

-This rule is just as effective as using Object.freeze() to prevent mutations in your Redux reducers.
-However this rule has **no run-time cost**, and is enforced at **compile time**.
+This is just as effective as using Object.freeze() to prevent mutations in your Redux reducers.
+However the `readonly` modifier has **no run-time cost**, and is enforced at **compile time**.
 A good alternative to object mutation is to use the ES2016 object spread [syntax](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#object-spread-and-rest) that was added in typescript 2.1:

 ```typescript
 interface Point { readonly x: number, readonly y: number }